sagan-js/sagan/README.md

 Here is a basic example of dispatching a `namespaced` payload to a reducer.
 Let's break down the action type `user/firstName`.
 In this case `user` is the model we want to specifically dispatch the action to, and `firstname` is the `reducer` we would like trigger.

 ```
-store.dispatch({type: 'user/firstName', payload: 'Darth'})
+store.dispatch({type: 'user/firstName', payload: {firstName: 'Darth'}})
 ```

 The same action may also be dispatched without a `namespace` specified.
 Unlike the first example.
-An action without a namespace will attempt to trigger the `firstName` reducer on all models in the store.
+An action without a namespace will attempt to trigger the `firstName` reducer on all models and collections in the store.
 This is useful if you need to trigger updates on multiple points across the store.

 ```
-store.dispatch({type: 'firstName', payload: 'Darth'})
+store.dispatch({type: 'firstName', payload: {firstName: 'Darth'}})
 ```

-The third method of updating state is via the inherited methods on models and collections.
-Under most cases, using these methods should be sufficient.

 #### Models
 Models inherit an `update` method that ***must*** be namespaced when used.
 Take the following as an example.
 Here we are dispatching the `update` method to the `user` namespace (model).
 This method will attempt to merge the previous model's state with the passed payload.